Opočno

 Opočno ([ˈopotʃno]; Opotschno) is a town in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 3,100 inhabitants.
 Opočno is known for the Opočno Castle, one of the most magnificent examples of Renaissance architecture in Bohemia.
-The historic town centre with the castle is well preserved and is protected by law as an urban monument zone.
+The historic town centre with the castle is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Čánka and Dobříkovec are administrative parts of Opočno.
+Opočno consists of three municipal parts (in brackets population according to the 2021 census):